department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-my-documents/research-design/mydocs-feature-comparison.md

 #### Users

 Judging from the documents themselves, users are primarily Veterans.
+Users must authenticate to view the download page.

 #### Flow
 There is a direct link from the "Records" white quadrant on the VA.gov homepage.
 There is an intermediate landing page [(Download VA benefit letters)](https://staging.va.gov/records/download-va-letters/) providing info and instructions, and prompting users to sign-in.
 The next screen asks for an address correction/confirmation before allowing the user to continue to the downloadable documents.
 Once on the documents screen, the user sees a set of accordions containing links to the corresponding PDFs.